-Water wise or drought resistant plants are generally used in sections of the garden that you may not want to water regularly.
+Water-wise or drought-resistant plants are generally used in sections of the garden that you may want to water regularly.
 South Africa is a dry country with an average rainfall of less than 500 mm pa.
 A garden can consume between 30% and 50% of the total water used in a household.
-Planting water wise plants that need little additional watering can be a major saving for any household.
+Planting water-wise plants that need little additional watering can save money for any household.

 - Group plants with similar water requirements in the same beds.

 - Reconsider the lawn – this is a water guzzler.

 - Replace areas of lawn with indigenous groundcovers or gravel.

 - Annuals and bedding plants require a lot of water – minimize areas for planting these.

 - Use water wise plants such as agapanthus, dietes, tulbaghia and plumbago for the pavements or areas which are less frequented in the garden.

 - Mulch your plants to reduce water evaporation and keep the soil cool.

 - Build your own compost heap in the garden for all organic garden and household refuse and apply lavishly to the garden.